lofar-astron/factor/docs/source/parset.rst

     solve_all_correlations_flux_Jy
         Include XY and YX correlations during the slow gain solve for sources above this flux density (default = 1000.0; i.e., effectively off).
 Below this value, only the XX and YY correlations are included.
-Note that spline_smooth2D must be True to solve for all correlations.
+Note that :term:`spline_smooth2D` must be ``True`` to solve for all correlations.
 If you want to use it, then an useful value would be, e.g., 5.0.